 Peer Review Process

-Each submitted manuscript is first assessed by the editorial board to determine whether it fits the journal’s mandate.
+Each submitted manuscript is first assessed by the editorial board to determine a) whether it is a strong enough submission to be considered for publication in Jeunesse,* and b) whether it fits the journal's mandate.
 If suitable, the manuscript then undergoes double-blind peer review by two reviewers and is evaluated on the following basis:

 - logic of argument;